testing-co/JAVA-OCT2022/Java4Auth/readme.md

 4. my github

 ### Preparations
-1. Having a boilerplate for everything
+1. Having a cheatsheet for everything (CRUD)
-2. Having a log/reg setup before you get started
+2. Having a log/reg setup before you get started (log/reg won't accept other tables in most cases)
 3. TIPS: DO NOT PRE-BUILD EVERYTHING BEFORE THE EXAM

 ### During the exam
 1. Wireframe will be explained in the wireframe room.
 2. WIREFRAME ROOM --- when you have seen the wireframe, you have 30 mins to start the exam
 2. Stay in your own room on Zoom by yourself
-3. If you want to ask for help/grading, send a message on discord in our channel tag @dojo_Heidi_Chen, @dojo_Robert_Santos, @dojo_Emilie_Wu
+3. If you want to ask for help/grading, send a message on discord in our channel tag @dojo_Heidi_Chen, @dojo_Emilie_Wu

 ### Getting graded
 1. Live grading